Health experts: Reopening businesses in Minnesota will spread COVID-19, but how much?

 The model — one of a dozen tracked by the Centers for Disease Control and Prevention — uses death data to conclude that Minnesota has moved just slightly below 1.0 in a critical threshold that measures how many people a person with the virus is expected to infect, known as the virus’ reproductive rate.

-And that's a success: Moving the reproduction rate of the virus below 1.0 is one of the overarching goals of social-distancing efforts and the mass closures of schools, offices and event venues.
+And that’s a success: Moving the reproduction rate of the virus below 1.0 is an overarching goal of social-distancing efforts and the mass closures of schools, offices and event venues.

 Minnesota’s SARS-CoV-2 reproduction rate is at .97, according to estimates from the machine-learning model developed by Gu.